Tuxedo Cake

 If you look up what a tuxedo cake is online, you’ll find a few different answers.
 While most involve a decadent chocolate cake base and white and chocolate ganache, that’s where the similarities end.

-In my opinion, this cake was really put on the map and gained popularity by Costco.
-Costco’s tuxedo cake has become a fan favorite, and I think the best example of what a classic tuxedo cake should be.
+Costco’s tuxedo cake has become a fan favorite, and I think it’s the best example of what a classic tuxedo cake should be.

 How to Make This Chocolate Tuxedo Mousse Cake